jwhite927/sakila-movie-database-investigation/README.md

 # Introduction
-July 2020: An investigation of the Sakila Movie Database This project is part of the Nanodegree Program "Programming for Data Science with Python" on Udacity
+July 2020: An investigation of the Sakila Movie Database.

+This project is part of the Nanodegree Program "Programming for Data Science with Python" on Udacity

 # Description